-In July of 2015, a change in law also effectively decriminalized the cultivation of marijuana in private places, as long as the cultivation is out of view of the public.
+In July of 2015, a change in law also effectively decriminalized the cultivation of cannabis in private places, as long as the cultivation is out of view of the public.
 This change in law has led to a surge in the opening of “cannabis clubs.”
-These cannabis clubs – of which there are now upwards of 700 across the country – are places that will cultivate marijuana and provide a place for members to come and smoke in exchange for a membership fee.
+These cannabis clubs – of which there are now upwards of 700 across the country – are places that will cultivate cannabis and provide a place for members to come and smoke in exchange for a membership fee.
 There are a wide variety of clubs, some primarily recreational, others catered to specific groups of people, and some catering to medical patients with doctors on staff to give recommendations.
-The clubs come with a catch – members must be over 21 years old and be a Spanish citizen to get membership into a club, meaning cannabis tourism won’t be booming in Spain until tourists are legally allowed to gain access into the cannabis clubs.
+The clubs come with a catch – members must be over 21 years old and be Spanish citizens to get membership into a club, meaning cannabis tourism won’t be booming in Spain until tourists are legally allowed to gain access to the cannabis clubs.

-Is Marijuana legal in Spain?
+Is cannabis legal in Spain?

-Spain is unique in that their drug laws cannot reach into homes and privately owned spaces, so if one was to cultivate their own marijuana at home and smoke it at home, they will be out of reach of Spanish law.
+Spain is unique in that their drug laws cannot reach into homes and privately owned spaces, so if one was to cultivate their own cannabis at home and smoke it at home, they will be out of reach of Spanish law.
 It is only consuming in public or selling to others that will get you busted.

-Where can I get marijuana?
+Where can I get cannabis?